NeuroML/Documentation/source/Userdocs/SingleCompartmentHHExample.md

 ```
 ### Declaring the cell

-Now that we have declared our ion channels, we can start constructing our cell in a different function.
+Now that we have declared our ion channels, we can start constructing our {ref}`cell <schema:cell>` in a different function.
 ```{literalinclude} ./NML2_examples/hh-single-compartment.py
 ----
 language: python